 I grew up with an interest in science.
 I wasn’t especially good at it but the concepts fascinated me.
 One of the issues that I understood to be core to scientific knowledge was the concept of a proof.
 A theory is proposed on the basis of strong evidence or logic.
 Then scientists challenge the theory until the weight of supporting evidence means that it is accepted as part of scientific knowledge.
 This does not happen in sexology.
 Papers are written in language designed to obfuscate the discussion.
 There is no forum where thinking adults can ask questions or compare notes about sex.
 No organisation disseminates explanations or research findings.
 We don’t even have a comprehensive account of human sexuality.

 The vast majority of people just have sex.
 This is not really experience of anything much.
-So-called sex experts are just people who are comfortable with talking about personal issues.
+So-called sex experts are people who are happy to discuss intimacy and personal issues.
 They talk about sexual health, reproduction and relationships.
 You cannot give someone the ability to understand sexuality.
 Our appreciation of sexuality depends on two factors.
 Firstly, it helps if we have some experience of responsiveness (primarily a male characteristic).
 Secondly, we need the communication skills, sense of adventure and willingness to explore sex play with a lover over decades.

-There is a misconception that to be an authority on sexuality, we must attend an academic course.
+There is a misconception that to be an authority on sexuality, we must have attended an academic course.
 But what facts, logic and research findings are these courses based on?
-The reality is that sexologists do not support their opinions with research findings any more than anyone else.
+Sexologists do not support their academic opinions with research findings any more than anyone else.
 The general public never questions this lack of factual and logical evidence.
-Research that challenges the emotional beliefs of the general population obtains little support or funding.
+Research that challenges the emotional beliefs of the general public obtains very little support and funding.

 I am certainly educated and intelligent enough to acquire the relevant academic qualifications.
 But I could not sit passively through a course that provides misinformation about women’s sexuality.
 I would never find a research sponsor because I am challenging current beliefs that bolster men’s view of their role in providing women with sexual pleasure through intercourse.
 Very few people are interested in women’s sexual experiences that do not conform to women’s sexual and social role of pleasing men.